-Breakfast Strawberry Shortcake has a sweet flaky biscuit, ripe juicy berries, and a luscious whipped greek yogurt cream, for a shortcake you'll feel good about eating for breakfast, brunch, or dessert!
+My Sweet Biscuit Strawberry Shortcake has a sweet and flaky biscuit, ripe juicy berries, and a luscious whipped yogurt cream, for the best shortcake you'll ever eat!

 What is Shortcake?

-My Breakfast Shortcake is just one (extremely yummy) variation in the wide world of shortcakes.
-Technically speaking, a shortcake is a biscuit covered in fruit, usually paired with ice cream or whipped cream.
+My Sweet Biscuit Strawberry Shortcake is just one (extremely yummy) variation in the wide world of shortcakes.
+Technically speaking, a shortcake is a biscuit, or small cake, covered in fruit, usually paired with ice cream or whipped cream.
 Japan and parts of the U.S. use a sponge cake, or even angel food cake, but I grew up in the South.
 And in the South, it's all about the biscuit!

 Well, with all that shortcake love going on, I thought that I should be able to eat shortcake for breakfast as well!
 I'm an adult and I can do whatever I want, but I wanted to make a shortcake that all of you would feel good about eating any time of the day.
 This is it!

 Most of the ingredients for these sweet biscuits are the same as in my classic Buttermilk Biscuits, with just a few adjustments:

 - Granulated Sugar Because this is a sweet biscuit, we add 3 tablespoons of sugar.
 It won't taste "sweet", but it won't taste too savory either.
 A perfect balance